dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 There are different types of metrics you can configure:

 - [Conversion metrics](/docs/build/conversion) &mdash; Track when a base event and a subsequent conversion event occur for an entity within a set time period.
 - [Cumulative metrics](/docs/build/metrics-overview#cumulative-metrics) &mdash; Aggregate a measure over a given window.
 If no window is specified, the window will accumulate the measure over all of the recorded time period.
-Note, that you must create the time spine model before you add cumulative metrics.
+Note that you must create the time spine model before you add cumulative metrics.
 - [Derived metrics](/docs/build/metrics-overview#derived-metrics) &mdash; Allows you to do calculations on top of metrics.
 - [Simple metrics](/docs/build/metrics-overview#simple-metrics) &mdash; Directly reference a single measure without any additional measures involved.
 - [Ratio metrics](/docs/build/metrics-overview#ratio-metrics) &mdash; Involve a numerator metric and a denominator metric.
 A constraint string can be applied to both the numerator and denominator or separately to the numerator or denominator.